 In August 2016, the FASB issued ASU 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statements of Not-for-Profit Entities.
 The ASU amends the current reporting model for nonprofit organizations and enhances their required disclosures.
-The major changes include: (a) requiring the presentation of only two classes of net assets now entitled "net assets without donor restrictions" and net assets with donor restrictions", (b) modifying the presentation of underwater endowment funds and related disclosures, (c) requiring the use of the placed in service approach to recognize the expirations of restrictions on gifts used to acquire or construct long-lived assets absent explicit donor stipulations otherwise, (d) requiring that all nonprofits present an analysis of expenses by function and nature in either the statement of activities, a separate statement, or in the notes and disclose a summary of the allocation methods used to allocate costs, (e) requiring the disclosure of quantitative and qualitative information regarding liquidity and availability of resources. (f) presenting investment return net of external and direct internal investment expenses, and (g) modifying other financial statement reporting requirements and disclosures intended to increase the usefulness of nonprofit financial statements.
+The major changes include: (a) requiring the presentation of only two classes of net assets now entitled "net assets without donor restrictions" and net assets with donor restrictions", (b) modifying the presentation of underwater endowment funds and related disclosures, (c) requiring the use of the placed in service approach to recognize the expirations of restrictions on gifts used to acquire or construct long-lived assets absent explicit donor stipulations otherwise, (d) requiring that all nonprofits present an analysis of expenses by function and nature in either the statement of activities, a separate statement, or in the notes and disclose a summary of the allocation methods used to allocate costs, (e) requiring the disclosure of quantitative and qualitative information regarding liquidity and availability of resources, (f) presenting investment return net of external and direct internal investment expenses, and (g) modifying other financial statement reporting requirements and disclosures intended to increase the usefulness of nonprofit financial statements.
 The ASU is effective for the Foundation's financial statements for fiscal years beginning after December 15, 2017.
 Early adoption is permitted although certain optional practical expedients are available for periods prior to adoption.
-Management is currently evaluating the impact of this ASU on its financial statements.
+Management is evaluating the impact the adoption of this standard will have on the consolidated financial statements beginning in fiscal year 2019.